NOC-MSM/pyBDY/docs/index.md

 Here some options are set. cn_coords_file is a file that can be output by pybdy.
 In this case, the child (destination) data does not have a pre-defined mask file so pybdy will use the bathymetry provided in sn_bathy to calculate the mask.
 If the mask produced if not giving the correct boundaries you may need to provide a mask.nc file which you generate.
 This file contains a 2d mask the same shape as the bathymetry where 1 = "water", 0 = "land" and -1 = "out of domain".
 Boundary points will be generated between water and "out of domain" which can also be where water meets the edge of the defined 2d area.
-Here, ln_dyn2d will provide a sea surface height (`sossheig`) variable in the output for barotropic velocities. ln_dyn3d defines variables that will be in the output.
-Here, ln_dyn3d will not include the barotropic component in the 3d velocities.
-One or the other of ln_dyn2d or ln_dyn3d should be selected and match options in NEMO.
+Here, ln_dyn2d will provide a sea surface height (`sossheig`) variable in the output for barotropic velocities. ln_dyn3d would define total velocities in the in the output if set to true.
+Here, ln_dyn3d will not include the barotropic component in the 3d velocities but we do not need it because we have ln_dyn2d=true.
+At least one or the other of ln_dyn2d or ln_dyn3d should be selected and match options in NEMO.
 Here, ln_tra shows temperature and salinity will be output. ln_ice shows ice will not be output. ln_zinterp shows the vertical interpolation is calculated by pybdy (so should be turned off in NEMO).
 Here, nn_rimwidth is set to 9 to provide 9 layers of boundary points along all boundaries.